The Making of Aspider – A Search Engine Independent Web Crawler for Better Corporate Wide Search

 Web crawling has been a crucial feature for Search Technologies ever since the release of Aspire 1.0.
 Our ability to provide better features and support has a big impact on any corporate wide search projects.
 Aspider is the result of our paramount concern that we exceed our customers’ expectations.

 As a side note, we released our previous Heritrix Connector and Modified Heritrix Engine (with NTLM support and other features) as open source.
-Check it out on Github and send us your questions or comments at firstname.lastname@example.org.
+Check it out on Github and contact us if you have additional questions or comments.